clary045/Apple-and-Orange-Grading-Using-SVM/README.md

-This project is about classifying orange and apple fruit based on support vector machine (SVM).
+This project is about classifying Orange and Apple fruit based on support vector machine (SVM).
 It contains the following script:
 1. Preparing datasheet
 2. Training SVM model